-Principal Amount and Denomination.
-The notes will be issued in the aggregate principal amount specified in the applicable pricing supplement, divided into the appropriate number of notes in the principal amount as is specified in the applicable pricing supplement, which will rank equally among themselves.
+Aggregate Principal Amount and Denomination.
+The notes will be issued in the aggregate principal amount specified in the applicable pricing supplement, divided into the appropriate number of notes in the denomination of \$1,000 each, which will rank equally among themselves.

 Global Certificates, Notes and Form.
-The notes will be represented by one or more permanent global certificates without interest coupons, which will be kept in custody by Deutsche Bank Trust Company Americas, c/o Deutsche Bank National Trust Company, New York, also known as DBTCA, or any successor, as custodian for The Depositary Trust Company, New York, also known as DTC, until all our obligations under the notes have been satisfied.
-The global certificates (as defined under "Clearing and Settlement-Certification and Custody; Appointment of Registrar and Paying Agents") will be in registered form in the name of Cede & Co., as nominee of DTC, recorded in a register kept by the registrar (as defined under "Clearing and Settlement-Certificates will represent the notes credited to accounts maintained with DTC by financial institutions that are participants in DTC.
-Each global certificate will be manually signed by two of our authorized representatives and will each be manually authenticated by or on behalf of the registrar.
-Copies of the global certificates will be available free of charge at the paying agent (as defined under "-Registrar and Paying Agents").
-Definitive certificates representing individual notes and interest coupons will only be issued in the limited circumstances described under "Clearing and Settlement-The Clearing Systems-DTC."
+The notes will be represented by one or more permanent global certificates without interest coupons (the "global certificates").
+The global certificates will be kept in custody by a custodian specified in the applicable pricing supplement, or any successor to such custodian, for The Depository Trust Company, New York, also known as DTC, until all of our obligations under the notes have been satisfied.
+The global certificates will be issued in registered form in the name of Cede & Co., as nominee of DTC, also known as the registered holder, recorded in a register kept by the registrar identified in the applicable pricing supplement and represent the notes credited to accounts maintained with DTC by financial institutions that are participants in DTC.
+Each person ultimately holding a note is referred to herein as a "noteholder."
+Each global certificate will be manually signed by two of our authorized representatives and manually authenticated by or on behalf of the registrar.
+Copies of the global certificates will be available free of charge at the paying agent identified in the applicable pricing supplement.
+Definitive certificates and interest coupons for individual notes will not be issued, unless DTC is unable or unwilling to continue providing its services and a successor securities depository is not obtained.
+In such a case, a noteholder may request the issue of definitive certificates representing its individual notes and corresponding interest coupons (see "Clearing and Settlement - The Clearing Systems - DTC").

-Transfers.
+Transfer.
 The notes may be transferred through DTC or its participants.
-Transfers of notes will require appropriate entries in securities accounts as described in further detail under "Clearing and Settlement-Transfers."
+Transfers of notes will require appropriate entries in securities accounts as described in further detail under "Clearing and Settlement - Transfers."